Apollo-kernel/jpeg-project/initial_plan.md

 This project designs a custom FPGA IP block for **lossless grayscale image compression based on the regular-mode path of JPEG-LS**.

 The IP takes an input grayscale image and produces a compressed output bitstream.

 To keep the project scope manageable for the class timeline, the first implementation will support:

 - 8-bit grayscale images
 - encoder only
 - lossless mode
-- regular mode only in the first version
+- regular mode only

-Run mode is intentionally left out of the initial implementation so that the team can focus on a correct, modular, and testable hardware architecture first.
-If time permits, run mode may be added later as an extension.
+Run mode is intentionally excluded from the initial implementation due to its higher hardware complexity.
+This allows the team to focus on building a correct, modular, and verifiable hardware architecture.

 ### 2. Why this IP is a good hardware project